 zstd and additional settings can be configured via

 COMPRESSION_LEVEL, see zlib_save_level for accepted values.
 If the underlying filesystem supports compression natively you should use it instead of this setting as it will be more efficient and will improve compatibility with 3rd party tools.

 X-Real-IP should be trusted.

 The former should be the name of the HTTP header to extract the client IP address from and the

 later a comma separated list of IP addresses designating which proxies to trust.

 If you are using Mailu behind a reverse proxy, you should set both.
 Setting the former without

-the later introduces a security vulnerability allowing a potential attacker to spoof his source address.
+the latter introduces a security vulnerability allowing a potential attacker to spoof their source address.